norbert-acedanski/ciphers/README.md

 - Make a package out of this project
 - Allow **homophonic_substitution_cipher** to accept different alphabets and the distribution of letters
 - Write a function, that, based on the alphabet, returns a distributed list of characters for letters in accepted alphabet
+- Add default values to the descriptions
+- Refactor functions

 # Usage
 Use it to play with ciphering and deciphering messages as you wish.